kallaway/100-days-of-code/r3-html-log.md

 ## What I did on day 025

-- When the map loads, it should be centered on the ISS and have a bit more zoom.
+- [X] When the map loads, it should be centered on the ISS and have a bit more zoom.
-- Added an interval to run the function to track the ISS every second
+- [X] Added an interval to run the function to track the ISS every second
-- Set the decimal places of the latitude and longitude to only show two decimal places and a degrees symbol.
+- [X] Set the decimal places of the latitude and longitude to only show two decimal places and a degrees symbol.
+- [X] Made the ISS icon resizable depending on the altitude of the space station.
+- [X] Keep map centered on the ISS icon.
+- [X] Added a simple pan animation to show the map moving smoothly behind the ISS icon, also increased zoom level to make it more apparent.
+- [X] Disabled zoom controls on the map.

 - [ ] Create table on the page to display the reported ATM's
 - [ ] Add several entries with dummy data to test the entries on the table.